-The Display Interface board supports a wide variety of common-anode LED display boards that the user purchases separately depending on their site and visibility needs.
-The GliderScore Display Interface product is carefully designed for minimum power consumption in battery-operated environments but works equally well in AC-powered environments.
+The Display Interface board supports a wide variety of common-anode LED display boards that the user purchases separately depending on their site and visibility needs (see LED Display Sources page for details).
+The GliderScore Display Interface product is carefully designed for minimum power consumption in battery-operated and portable wireless environments but works equally well in AC-equipped environments.

 A typical GliderScore Display Interface system is comprised of the following components: